amirmasoudabdol/SAM/docs/design.rst

 ``TestStrategy`` provides a routine for testing the hypothesis.
-TestStrategy can access the entire ``Experiment`` object but often it is restricted to only modify relevant variables, e.g., ``pvalue, statistics, sig``.
+TestStrategy can access the entire ``Experiment`` object but often it is restricted to only modifying relevant variables, e.g., ``pvalue, statistics, sig``.

+There are several test strategies already implemented:

+-  T-Test
+-  F-Test
+-  Yuen T-Test
+-  Wilcoxn Test

-While the type and parameters of a pre-registered test strategy is preserved in ``ExperimentSetup``, ``Researcher`` has complete access to the ``TestStrategy`` and can decide to alternate its parameters or replace it entirely.
-This can be the case for a specific *p*-hacking method.
+..
+While the type and parameters of a pre-registered test strategy is
+.. preserved in ``ExperimentSetup``, ``Researcher`` has complete access to
+.. the ``TestStrategy`` and can decide to alternate its parameters or
+.. replace it entirely.
+This can be the case for a specific *p*-hacking
+.. method.

-Currently, t-test is the only TestStrategy provided by SAM but we plan to add more methods to the pool.
-T-test needs to know the *side* of the test, whether variances assumed equal and the value of :math:`\alpha` to derive the significance.
-You can set these parameters using the :ref:```--test-strategy`` config-file-test-strategy` section of the configuration file.
+..
+Currently, t-test is the only TestStrategy provided by SAM but we plan
+.. to add more methods to the pool.
+T-test needs to know the *side* of the
+.. test, whether variances assumed equal and the value of :math:`\alpha` to
+.. derive the significance.
+You can set these parameters using the
+.. :ref:```--test-strategy`` config-file-test-strategy`
+.. chapter of the configuration file.

+More details about will be discussed in :doc:`test-strategies` chapter.

 .. _design-journal: